clue/commander/README.md

 // does not match: user search hello world (too many arguments)
 ```

+Note that square brackets can be added to pretty much any token in your route
+expression, however they are most commonly used for arguments as above or for
+optional options as below.

 You can accept any number of arguments by appending ellipses like this:

 ```php